Linear Weighted Moving Average LWMA: Settings and Signals

 - Medium Weight (6-8): Sweet spot between responsiveness and reliability

-- High Weight (9+): Super responsive but watch out for more false signals
+- High Weight (9+): Super responsive but more false signals

-Here's my advice: start with the 10-period, weight-6 combination and stick with it for at least a month.
-I see too many traders constantly tweaking settings instead of learning to read the signals properly.
-Consistency always beats constant optimization.
+Start with the 10-period, weight-6 combination and stick with it for at least a month.
+I see too many traders constantly tweaking settings instead of learning to read the signals.
+Consistency beats constant optimization.

 How to Backtest Linear Weighted Moving Average Strategies